-Refusing to bay to industry influence of any kind, the band have managed to forge a reputation for being driven and dogmatic, and in doing so have garnered a loyal cult following.
+Refusing to bay to industry influence of any kind, the band has managed to forge a reputation for being driven and dogmatic.
+In doing so, has garnered a loyal cult following.
 Since 2014, the band have released a number of impressive singles and EPs completely independently and witnessed an unprecedented escalation through the ranks almost exclusively by word of mouth, selling out shows across the nation and playing capacious venues such as The O2 Ritz in Manchester.
 Mark Millar caught up with bassist Andy Keating to talk about the genesis of the band, lockdown and Architecture.

 For anyone who might not know.
 How did the band get together?

 AK: Me and Adam, who is the singer, have known each other for about 13 years and we used to play in a punk band called The Casinos years ago.
 We knew Joel, our drummer, from being around on the scene back in the day.
 We never fell out of contact, but we just stopped playing in bands, and people were doing other things.
 And then Joel's band that he was in at the time got played on the radio.
 Adam rang me and said, "Do you remember Joel?
 I've just spoken to him for the first time in ages, and we are going to have a bit of a get together on Sunday to see if we can write some tunes.
 Do you fancy it?"

 I said, "Yeah, I'll do that."
 And then it just kind of snowballed.
 And then we added Matt, who is our other guitarist and keyboard player, about two years ago when we wanted to expand our sound.
 It was one of them where it had been years in the making, but it just took quite a long time to get to this stage.